State & Federal Legislative Highlights

 The primary responsibility for child welfare services rests with the States.
 Each State has its own legal and administrative structures and programs that address the needs of children and families.
 However, States must comply with specific Federal requirements and guidelines in order to be eligible for Federal funding under certain programs.

-For more information about U.S. Federal Legislation about child protection, visit the Child Welfare Information Gateway Factsheet.
+For more information regarding U.S. Federal Legislation about child protection, visit the Child Welfare Information Gateway Factsheet.